0dr4d3k/simon_attiny13/README.md

 - Secret mode: two players mode - original emulation
 - Loss, Win, Best Score, Final and Easer Egg LED animations
 - Easer Egg - Random Jazz Machine (to dance with your friends)
-- Easer Egg = Cycle warning light (stay safety :-)
+- Easer Egg = Cycle advise light (stay safety :-)
 - Power ON forgot alarm
 - Low power consuption.
 Up to 5,5h with a 210mAh CR2032 battery
+- Hightly optimised for attiny13a MCU

 ## Details
 The heart of the game is ATtiny13.
 It is low power AVR 8-bit microcontroller with 1 kB flash memory, 64 bytes EEPROM and 64 bytes SRAM.